How I Learned to Love the Bootboys: Composition and lyrics

 The album's opening track "The Rubettes" is a Brill Building tribute to the band of the same name, incorporating that act's song "Sugar Baby Love" (1974).
 Haines wrote it on a glockenspiel during the period he injured his wrist, to which Moore wrote the second verse lyrics.
+It was originally intended to be a Black Box Recorder song until Haines explained that it dealt with the 1970s, which would have been a little too old" for Nixey.
 Nixey and Moore sing backing vocals on the song; Chris Wyle played drums on it and the following song "1967", which is named after the year Haines was born in.
 Louder Than War's Craig Chaligne wrote that both "The Rubettes" and "1967" detailed "characters with polar opposite attitudes towards pop music but both finishing with a reference to the nineties".
 "How I Learned to Love the Bootboys" is a quiet track, with hushed vocals from Haines, that is joined by the sound of sirens, a dub bassline and electro noises.
 Tsui considered it to be a "confession from a bullied youth", while recalling "Atomic" (1980) by Blondie.
 "Your Gang, Our Gang" sees gangs from movies such as Grease (1978) and West Side Story (1961) fight in London streets.
 The chorus of "Some Changes" evokes "Heroes" (1977) by David Bowie; "School" sees Haines sing from the viewpoint of a child in the process of being abducted over a start-stop drum pattern.
 "Jonny and the Hurricanes" is a leftover from the ESP Kids project.
 "Asti Spumante" and "Sick of Hari Krisna" are two mood pieces.
 The album concludes with another ESP Kids holdover, "Future Generation", which sees Haines ponder if the band would be remembered in years to come.